Caribbean Adventure: Dominican Republic

 - Hop on the bus for a trip around the surrounding area with your Tour Director.

-- Come back down to Earth and visit Fortaleza San Felipe, a Spanish fortress built in the 1500s.
+- Visit Fortaleza San Felipe, a Spanish fortress built in the 1500s.

 Another day in paradise, another day to soak up all the fun in the sun.
 Continue watching the surfers drop in, hang ten, and rip (#sickbro).
 And if you’re really into it, ask them for their tips and tricks.
 If not, just sit back, relax, and enjoy the beach.